mkiganane20/Group-5_Phase_Four_Project/README.md

 **Modeling Approach**: For collaborative filtering, the Surprise library’s KNNBasic algorithm was used, while cosine similarity was employed for content-based filtering on genres and tag relevance.

 **Model Evaluation**: Model performance was validated using train-test split and cross-validation, with evaluation metrics including Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Precision@k.

-# Data Visualization
+## Data Analysis

 ![Best RMSE Scores for Each Model](https://github.com/user-attachments/assets/a7ba6780-05e8-4e5f-9777-86c561177d54)